 Today nearly 95% of consumers read reviews before making a purchase. (source)

-Today I will show you the best way to gain positive reviews on sites like Yelp, Facebook, etc., while avoiding negative ones.
+Today I will show you how to leverage a very custom process we built to capture more positive reviews while avoiding negative ones.

-This strategy is built for businesses such as; cleaning services, dog walking services, moving companies and other types of service businesses.
+This strategy is built for businesses such as; cleaning services, dog walking services, moving companies, and other related services.

-The strategy requires 0 time on your end once it’s set up, and it generates more reviews than any other strategy we’ve tested over the course of the last 5 years.
+The strategy requires zero time on your end once it’s set up, and it generates more reviews than any other approach we’ve tested over the last five years, aside from one.

 1. Notification is sent to the client after the job is completed: